Taiyahm/README-Gen/README.md

   ## Test

+  To run tests, run the following command:

+    ```
     npm run test

+    ```
   ## Questions

-  If there are any questions, contact me at gituser@gmail.com.
-You can find more of my work at [Github user](https://github.com/Github user/).
+  If there are any questions, contact me at taiyah23@gmail.com.
+You can find more of my work at [Taiyahm](https://github.com/Taiyahm/).